FAQ

 How does the Bilan Carbone® respond to the CSRD?

-The Bilan Carbone® addresses a large part of the disclosure requirements of ESRS E1 of the CSRD, concerning climate change.
-The method fully addresses disclosure requirements on carbon accounting, and partially on the rest of the accounting (risk analysis, strategy definition, etc.).
+The Bilan Carbone® meets a large part of the Disclosure Requirements (DRs) of ESRS E1 of the CSRD, relating to climate change.
+The method fully addresses the DRs on carbon accounting, and partially on the rest of the accounting (risk analysis, definition of strategy, etc.).

 🔗 For more information: Webinar on the new method and section 6.2

-What coexistence is there in the steps of a transition plan between ACT Step-by-Step, Regulatory GHG Assessment and Bilan Carbone®?
+What coexistence is there on the transition plan stages between ACT Step-by-Step, Regulatory GHG Assessment and Bilan Carbone®?

 Coexistence with ACT Step-by-Step is useful in many aspects:

-ACT is an approach dedicated to this step
+ACT is an approach dedicated to this stage

-The Transition Plan of the Regulatory GHG Assessment is a requirement, to which the Bilan Carbone® responds from the Beginner level.
+The Transition Plan of the Regulatory GHG Assessment is a requirement, which the Bilan Carbone® meets from the Beginner level.

 What comparison between Bilan Carbone® and Life Cycle Assessment?

-LCAs are analyses that do not focus solely on climate.
-They can feed into an organisation's Bilan Carbone®.
+LCAs are analyses that do not focus only on the climate.
+These can feed into an organisation's Bilan Carbone®.

-The main difference between these two methods lies in the orientation of the Bilan Carbone® to guide towards the move to action.
-Indeed, since its creation it has gone beyond mere emissions accounting.
+The main difference between these two methods lies in the Bilan Carbone®'s orientation to guide towards the move to action.
+Indeed, since its creation it has gone beyond mere emission accounting.

 Various